candancelik/candancelik.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor of Mathematics
+subtitle: PhD in Applied Mathematics

 profile:
   align: right